Rushabh1221/Rushabh1221/README.md

-- 👋 Hi, I’m Rushabh Solanki
+Heyy, I'm Rushabh Solanki 👋

 - 👀 I’m interested in Full stack development and web designing
 - 🌱 I’m currently learning new tech stacks for modifying my skill
 - 💞️ I’m looking to collaborate on GitHub